Jdogstar/mod-downloader/README.md

 ## prerequisites
 ---
-1. You need 7zip installed and add the executable to your path (if it isn't by default): [windows-example](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), [mac-example](https://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [linux-example](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).
+1. You need 7zip installed and you need to add the executable to your path (if it isn't by default): [windows-example](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/), [mac-example](https://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [linux-example](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).
 A way to test this is to see if entering `7z` by itself in a terminal yields output.
 2. In the same folder as the executable create a file .csv file named whatever you want (details on how to fill out this file are described later on).
 3. Gather the appropriate information about the mods you want to automate.